AdaCore/gnatstudio/docs/users_guide/main_window.rst

 many irrelevant files.
 Use the :guilabel:`Include all files from source dirs` setting to control this behavior.

-GPS allows you to chose among various search algorithms:
+GPS allows you to choose among various search algorithms:

 * :guilabel:`Full Text` checks whether the text you typed appears exactly as you specified it within the context (for example, a file name, the